aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/excel-themes-and-colors/major-minor-font/_index.md

 ## **Dynamically Gets Local Theme Font Programally**
 Sometimes, our servers and users' machines are not in the same region.
-How can we obtain the font that users want for file processing?
+How can we obtain the same font that users want for file processing?

 We have to set the system regional settings before loading the file with [**LoadOptions.Region**](https://reference.aspose.com/cells/net/aspose.cells/loadoptions/region/) property